Migrating from the RDS to the RDF-Active

 Reviewing your RDS Projects

-We have begun contacting RDS Project owners to provide them a list of the RDS projects they own for them to review; if you have not yet received this spreadsheet and would prefer not to wait, please raise a ticket with us so we can send you a copy.
-In reviewing the list of RDS Projects, you have two options for each one:
+We have begun contacting RDS Project owners to provide them a list of their RDS projects for them to review.
+If you have not yet received a spreadsheet from us and would like to ASAP, please raise a ticket with us so we can send you a copy.
+For each of your RDS Projects, you have two options:

 - Deletion: If you no longer need the RDS Project space and have taken any necessary steps to preserve what data you require from it then you can request for the project to be deleted by raising a ticket with us.
 Please note that we can only take requests to close an RDS Project from the Project owner or designated administrator.

 - Migration: You can fill in our migration form to request one or more RDS projects to be migrated to the RDF-Active.
-Please see the following section for more information.
+Please check What to consider before submitting the migration form for more information.

 What to consider before submitting the migration form